 The trial ends without success, if the robot bumps on any obstacle or if the robot or the ball leaves the field.
-If the robot touches an obstacle a minus is given.

 The trial ends with success, if the robot touches the goal line and the ball is inside the goal.
-The teams are ranked by the time needed to complete the task and the number of minus.
+The teams are ranked by the time needed to complete the task.

-Poles are only re-arranged once the robot has actually made an effort to navigate and to dribble the ball around the poles and a minimum of 60 sec. must have elapsed.
+Poles are only re-arranged once the robot has actually made an effort to navigate and to dribble the ball around the poles.